Miracle Leaguers get first shot at their new playground

 "That first game we had, what, 14, 17 players.
 Now we're at 220," Pridgen said.

-For more on the Miracle League of Florence County visit their Facebook page at
+For more on the Miracle League of Florence County, visit their Facebook page at https://www.facebook.com/miracleleaguefloco

 Online/News Editor Editor Matt Robertson is a veteran journalist who has fulfilled just about every role that a newspaper has and now serves as the Editor of the Morning News' newsroom by maintaining SCNow.com and the Morning News print edition.